Harry Tate: Career

 In February 1940 Tate suffered a stroke and died, aged 67, shortly after.
-While in bed between the two events he told reporters that he had been injured during an air raid, and because they failed to realise that he was joking this is often given as the cause of his death.
+While in bed after his stroke he told reporters that he had been injured during an air raid, and because they failed to realise that he was joking this is often given as the cause of his death.
 He is buried at St Mary's, Northolt.
 For a time, his son Ronnie continued the act as "Harry Tate Jr.".